luiswirth/bsc-thesis/src/appendix.typ

   --highlight           Disable highlighting of non-zero DOF edges
 ```

-In the directory `./plot/in/` various simple input are prepered for visualizing
+In the directory `./plot/in/` various simple input are prepared for visualizing
 local shape functions on the reference triangle and global shape functions on
 the equilateral "triforce" mesh.
 One can for example run the following command for some nice visuals that